ropensci/pangaear/cran-comments.md

 ---

-This release adds a new function, includes two bug fixes, and adds more tests.
+This release adds a vignette, swaps out a package dependency, and makes a fix.

-Thanks.
+Thanks!
 Scott Chamberlain